EPIC-EU/mec/docs/CONTRIBUTING.md

-# Contributing to TEAMMATES
+# Contributing to MEC

-Thanks for taking your time to contribute to TEAMMATES!
+Thanks for taking your time to contribute to MEC!

 We welcome contributions from anyone, in particular, students (see [here](https://teammatesv4.appspot.com/about.jsp) for the list of our contributors).
-One of the main objectives of TEAMMATES is to help students get experience in a OSS production environment.
+One of the main objectives of MEC is to help students get experience in a OSS production environment.
 Here are some information that might be useful to would-be contributors.

 * [Getting started](#getting-started)
   * [Know the product/project](#know-the-productproject)